 The cliffs around Barry contain the fossils of a variety of prehistoric animals with hard shells or skeletons but there are no traces of the soft single celled organisms which were the earliest forms of life.
 Amoeba is the name given to unicellular organisms with a nucleus which move by extending their cell wall; the first amoeba probably first appeared around 3 billion years ago, thousands of millions of years before Dracoraptor and I took our turns at exploring the coast around Barry.

 The poem that follows has inexplicably acquired a large space after the first 2 verses which I can’t manage to correct.
-Please scroll down to reach verse 3 onwards,
+Please scroll down to reach verse 3 onwards.
+MATHS AND MOTHS is the next blog AFTER THE FALL

 AFTER THE FALL After the rumbling fall the brothers arrived to find the shadows of bones; a gruelling scrutiny fleshed out the stones.
 An artist appeared and conjured up a dog sized animal with downy feathers and tiger-sharp teeth.
 The moon once rocked it on its tides, sea urchins scavenged its entrails, each scrap of rotting flesh a life-giving blessing.
 A rain of small corpses drenched in calcium, floating on millennia, weighed down its bones and turned them to stone.
 I honour the relics laid out under glass, the radius and ulna, femur, fibula and vertebrae, small ghosts of my bones.
 Dracoraptor and I paddle in the shallows, a sea of trillions of sunsets flows beyond the horizon to a foggy shore.
 Here the first amoeba rippled and stretched, far upon far from the precarious tumbling cliffs of home and Dracoraptor’s bones.
 Anne Bryan